California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 The Western Shovelnose Snake is a group of small and different snakes in California that one would encounter.

-They are known to be small and distinct because they measure between 11-17 inches and can be widely distinguished by the brown stripes found on their body.
+They are known to be small and distinct because they measure between 11 and 17 inches and can be widely distinguished by the brown stripes on their bodies.

-This group of snakes is often considered desert snakes; hence it is impossible to see them in Northern California.
+This group of snakes is often considered desert snakes, and hence, it is impossible to see them in Northern California.

 Instead, they are usually seen in parts of Southern California.
 Because they are smaller snakes, they don’t feed on mammals but enjoy feeding on insects.

-These snakes are mostly seen in areas with an abundance of rocks with little or no vegetation.
+These snakes are mostly seen in areas with abundant rocks with little or no vegetation.

 9. Eastern Racer

-The Eastern Racer is one of the different snakes in California you would encounter.
+The Eastern Racer is one of the snakes you would encounter in California.
 The Eastern racer is a non-venomous snake and is very fast, hence their name.

-They can appear in either one uniform color or have different prints on their skins.
-These types of snakes in California are fairly common.
+They can appear in one uniform color or have different prints on their skins.
+These types of snakes are fairly common in California.

 The California species usually come in rare colors, such as different shades of brown, which may include blue or black stripes.